 This movie boasts the most number of aliases used by James Bond in a Bond movie.
-These were as Peter Franks, as Mr. Jones (and Tiffany Case as Mrs. Jones), as Klaus Hergescheimer at White Techtronics and as Burt Saxby on the telephone.
+These were as Peter Franks, as Mr. Jones (and Tiffany Case as Mrs. Jones), as Klaus Hergescheimer at Whyte Techtronics, and as Burt Saxby on the telephone.

 The two fighting girls in charge of watching Willard Whyte are named Bambi and Thumper.
-These characters were not in the Ian Fleming novel, but were made up by the film.
+These characters were not in the novel, but were made up for the film.
 Stuntwoman Donna Garrett was originally signed to play the character of Bambi.
 However, the last one (Trina Parks) had the name of her character changed in the Spanish-dubbed version, for uncertain reasons, to Pluto.
-'Bambi' and 'Thumper' are two of the lead characters in the Disney animation classic Bambi (1942).
+"Bambi" and "Thumper" are two of the lead characters in the Disney animated classic Bambi (1942).

-Ninth James Bond movie and the seventh movie in the EON Productions official film series.
-It was the seventh film to both feature Bernard Lee as M and Lois Maxwell as Miss Moneypenny and the sixth to feature Desmond Llewelyn as Q. It was the sixth James Bond film to star Sean Connery as James Bond and the last for him in the EON Productions official film series.
+Ninth James Bond movie, and the seventh movie in the EON Productions official film franchise.
+It was the seventh film to both feature Bernard Lee as M and Lois Maxwell as Miss Moneypenny, and the sixth to feature Desmond Llewelyn as Q. It was the sixth James Bond film to star Sean Connery as James Bond, and the last for him in the EON Productions official film franchise.